Listen Live

 Minnesota Vikings v Detroit Lions Source:Getty

-12. Green Bay Packers – The Packers are the only non-profit professional sports team in the United States that is owned by the community.
+12. Green Bay Packers – The Packers are the only publicly owned, non-profit professional sports team in the U.S.

 Green Bay Packers v Philadelphia Eagles Source:Getty